Stephanie Burns: Early life and education

 Burns, the daughter of an English and history professor father who was the dean of continuing education at Florida International University in Miami, and a real estate agent mother, was born in Torrington, Wyoming.
 As a child, Burns was fascinated by the world around her.
 Burns's father constantly found her trying to dissect frogs and snakes.
-And supposedly instilled in her the importance of education and challenging herself.
-In junior high Burns gained interest in her science and math classes leading her to declare her major in chemistry on her very first day of college.
+He supposedly instilled in her the importance of education and challenging herself.
+In Junior High Burns gained interest in her science and math classes leading her to declare her major in chemistry on her very first day of college.

 While attending Florida International University Burns's organic chemistry professor, Arthur Herriott, first excited her about organosilicon chemistry.
 Burns graduated with a bachelor's degree from Florida International University in Miami in 1977.
 For graduate work, Herriott directed Burns to Thomas J. Barton, a specialist in organosilicon chemistry at Iowa State University, where Burns would earn her Ph.D. in organic chemistry in 1982.
 During Burns time at Iowa State is when she was acquainted with Dow Corning, who had funded some of her research.
 After graduating from Iowa State University, Burns conducted her postdoctoral studies at University of Montpellier in France. which she then followed up by joining Dow Corning to continue her research.